 Be aware, take care.

-Capt.
+About the author Capt.
 Henry S. Magana is a 29-year veteran of the fire service and currently rolls with the Denver Fire Department's truck company 19.
 He has spent 25 years on a truck company, is a rescue team manager for Colorado Task Force 1 since it's inception nearly 20 years ago, and is a lead instructor for the Structural Collapse Technician course.
 He has deployed to the World Trade Center in 2001 and Hurricanes Gustav and Ike in 2008.